-Join Chris Orwig for an in-depth discussion in this video Quick Camera Raw refresher, part of Exploring Adobe Camera Raw: Workflow Power Tips.
+Join Chris Orwig for an in-depth discussion in this video Quick Camera Raw refresher, part of Adobe Camera Raw: Advanced Workflow Tips.

 - In this movie, I want to provide a quick review or refresher in regards to what Adobe Camera Raw is so that we can better understand how to use this powerful tool.
 Alright, well for starters we already know that we can use Adobe Camera Raw as a standalone application.
 Yet we can also access and work with it from right inside of Photoshop and use it as a Photoshop filter.
 Now when we use Adobe Camera Raw as a Photoshop filter it works just like any of the other filters that we have access to inside of Photoshop.